Akhu Muslim: In Qarmatian service against the Fatimids

 According to the 15th-century historian Idris Imad al-Din, Akhu Muslim led the Fatimid expedition against Byzantine-held Antioch in 970, which was abandoned after the defeat at the Battle of Alexandretta.
-This is obviously an error, however, as Akhu Muslim was staunchly opposed to the Fatimids and at the time was allied with the Qarmatians against them.
+This is obviously an error, however, as Akhu Muslim was staunchly opposed to the Fatimids and was allied with the Qarmatians, who invaded Fatimid-held Syria at the time.
 In August/September 971, the Qarmatians under al-Hasan al-A'sam defeated the Fatimid general Ja'far ibn Fallah and captured Damascus, before once again taking Ramla.
-A Fatimid army sent to reinforce Ibn Fallah under Sa'adat ibn Hayyan withdrew to Jaffa, and Akhu Muslim was placed in charge of besieging it, along with the Qarmatian Abu'l-Munaja Abd Allah ibn Ali and the Uqayli leader Zalim ibn Mawhub, while al-A'sam led the bulk of his forces into Egypt.
+A Fatimid army sent to reinforce Ibn Fallah under Sa'adat ibn Hayyan withdrew to Jaffa, and Akhu Muslim was placed in charge of besieging it, along with the Qarmatian Abu'l-Munaja Abdallah ibn Ali and the Uqayli leader Zalim ibn Mawhub, while al-A'sam led the bulk of his forces into Egypt.

-The invasion ended in defeat before Fustat in December, and the Qarmatians withdrew to Palestine to regroup.
-The Fatimids went into the counteroffensive in 972, and managed to break the siege of Jaffa.
-Akhu Muslim was the nominal leader of the allied Qarmatian–Bedouin army against the Fatimids, but the alliance disintegrated in 973 due to infighting between the Qarmatians and the Bedouin, allowing the Fatimids to seize again control of Palestine and southern Syria.
-This new ascendancy did not last long, as the Qarmatians regrouped and drove the Fatimids out of the area in 973.
+The invasion ended in defeat at the Battle of Ayn Shams in December, and the Qarmatians withdrew to Palestine to regroup.
+The Fatimids went into the counteroffensive in 972, and managed to relieve the siege of Jaffa.
+Akhu Muslim was the nominal leader of the allied Qarmatian–Bedouin army against the Fatimids, but the alliance disintegrated due to infighting between the Qarmatians and the Bedouin, allowing the Fatimids to seize again control of Palestine and southern Syria.
+This new ascendancy did not last long, as the Qarmatians regrouped and drove the Fatimids out of the area.